jschauma/cs631apue/README.md

 Sometimes a given lecture's directory may include additional notes or scripts.

-The organization of the this directory tree is by lecture, and I will commit/update the contents throughout the Fall 2012 semester as we go along.
+The organization of this directory tree is by lecture, and I will commit/update the contents throughout the Fall 2012 semester as we go along.